 As we advance our work in diversity, inclusion and belonging, we will continue to find opportunities to enable innovation, solve problems, meet sustainability goals and instill DIB concept into our company’s culture.

 Further, our diversity, inclusion and belonging strategy is aligned with our corporate social responsibility strategy, which is designed to drive improvements in education and workforce development, poverty solutions, and environmental programs.
-Key examples are the engagement and volunteerism of our employees and retirees, who are instrumental in achieving our philanthropic goals.
+Key examples are the engagement and volunteerism of our employees and retirees, who are instrumental in achieving our philanthropic goals; our Entergy Scholars Program, which has been implemented at Southern University and Alcorn State University, provides students with mentors and career development sessions; and our participation in the National Association of State Energy Officials Roundtable on Clean Energy Workforce Development, Access and Inclusion.
 We’ve also embraced the United Nations Sustainable Development Goals and have identified primary areas that align most closely with our mission, philanthropic focus areas, and overarching corporate strategy.
-You can read more about our community actions and other corporate citizenship efforts here.
+Read more about our community actions and other corporate citizenship initiatives here.